Built across the mouth of Marina Channel, Marina Barrage creates Singapore's 15th reservoir, and the first in the heart of the city.

 Click icon to view video

-On 20 November 2010, the Marina Reservoir was commissioned by former Minister Mentor Lee Kuan Yew as a freshwater reservoir, augmenting Singapore’s water supply for generations to come.
+On 20 November 2010, Marina Reservoir was commissioned by the late Mr Lee Kuan Yew (the First Prime Minister of Singapore) as a freshwater reservoir, augmenting Singapore’s water supply for generations to come.
 Desalting had begun in April 2009 through natural replacement by rainwater.

 Local catchment water is one of the Four National Taps, with the other three being imported water, NEWater and desalinated water.